tejasexpertnow/awesome-vibe-coding/README.md

 - 🔥 [Cursor](https://www.cursor.com/) - AI Code Editor, "the best way to code with AI".
 - [Zed](https://zed.dev/) - Code editor designed for high-performance collaboration with humans and AI.

-## Desktop Apps

-- [codename goose](https://block.github.io/goose/) - Local, on-machine AI Agent that allows you to use any LLM and add any MCP servers as extensions

 ## Mobile Apps

 - [VibeCode](https://www.vibecodeapp.com/) - The app that builds apps.